Mary Anne Chambers

 Pam Bynoe is Manager, Employee Relations at Scotiabank and has worked extensively in the Diversity, Employment Equity and Human Rights fields with Scotiabank, Workplace Safety and Insurance Board and YWCA.
 She also served on several boards, including Central East Community Care Access Centre (CECCAC) and The Times Change for Women.

-Marguerite Campbell is the Central Coordinating Principal in the Teaching and Learning Department of the Toronto District School Board.
-She has been involved in education for over 20 years, including a three year secondment to York University’s Faculty of Education at the Regent Park Site.
+Marguerite Campbell is the Superintendent of Schools for Learning Network 4 at the Toronto District School Board.
+She has been involved in education for over 25 years, including secondments to York University and The Ontario Institute for Studies in Education Faculties of Education.
 Marguerite brings a passion for the work of education in social justice and teaching and learning for change.

 Ashley D’Silva is an Independent Financial Advisor providing financial planning and insurance services to individuals and businesses.
 His interest in developing respect for diversity for ourselves and generations to come brought him to Harmony Movement.
 He believes social division comes at a high cost and by finding ways to empower youth today we can build stronger communities in the future.

 Miriam Edelson is a social activist, writer and trade unionist living in Toronto.
 Her first book, “My Journey with Jake: A Memoir of Parenting and Disability” was published in 2000.
 “Battle Cries: Justice for Kids with Special Needs” appeared in 2005.
 She has completed her doctorate at OISE/University of Toronto, specializing in mental health in the workplace.

 Ranvir Jangi has actively promoted diversity and inclusion within the Greater Toronto Area for over forty years.
 He has served with numerous anti-racism and social justice organizations and has been a Harmony Board member for 22 years.
 He is retired from public service with the Government of Canada.